Best Formula 1 Books

 Looking for some good Formula 1 books to read?
 I often get emails from readers asking about F1 books or for some recommendations.

-Here’s my current list of the best F1 racing books that I’ve had the pleasure of reading.
-I will tweak the list from time to time – at the moment the Top 10 includes many Rainer Schlegelmilch books because they are so good.
+My original list of the best F1 racing books posted back in 2013 was getting out of date, it was time to revisit it in 2025.
+Below is the updated list of best F1 books that I’ve read and recommend.
+I will tweak the list from time to time – the original Top 10 included many Rainer Schlegelmilch books because they are so good but since he entered his retirement phase has naturally not released any modern era photo books.
 The first 5 books make the list just based on the detail and the amount of work that would have been spent into making them.

 My basic criteria for this list is the quality of the photography, degree of research, page count, book layout, balance, presentation and value for money.
 Most of these are large heavy hardcover books as these typically have more content.